-A two-time Mid-South Conference Coach of Character recipient, the 2013 season marked the 15th overall year as head coach of the men’s soccer team at Shawnee State for Ron Goodson.
+A two-time Mid-South Conference Coach of Character recipient, the 2015 season will mark the 17th overall year as head coach of the men’s soccer team at Shawnee State for Ron Goodson.
 He became a head coach in 1996, after being an assistant coach the previous two years.
 After one year at Shawnee State, he accepted a teaching position at Clay Local Schools and coached soccer at the high school level for three years.
 Following three years at the high school level he returned to Shawnee State in February of 2000 and has been the men's soccer coach since.

-During his career, Goodson has coached 50 all-conference players, including a record seven different individuals to All-MSC accolades following the 2010 season.
-Twenty-five student-athletes have earned scholar-athlete honors at the conference level while 15 players have been named NAIA Scholar-Athletes during his watch.
-Goodson’s squad saw a program-record eight different individuals named to the Mid-South Conference All-Academic Team in 2013 while his team has had at least one NAIA Scholar-Athlete going back seven seasons.
+During his career, Goodson has coached 53 all-conference players, including a record seven different individuals to All-MSC accolades following the 2010 season.
+In all, 33 student-athletes have earned scholar-athlete honors at the conference level while 20 players have been named NAIA Scholar-Athletes during his watch.
+Goodson’s squad saw a program-record eight different individuals named to the Mid-South Conference All-Academic Team in 2013, a number that was matched again in the following year.
+As a whole, the men's soccer has had at least one NAIA Scholar-Athlete for the past eight years.

 As a player at Minford High School, Goodson scored 47 goals as a senior and tallied 117 career goals, both still records among Scioto County High Schools.